naezeroth/apurva-shukla.me/content/blog/current-state-privacy/index.md

 > Trump pulls out of the Paris Agreement; Xi Jinping continues to exterminate Uyghur population; Bolsonaro fans the devastating Amazon fires

 It's all to common to see these phrases, however there is a deep flaw in the way we think about geopoltical events as actions made by individual people.
 A great insight can be found in Leo Tolstoy's *War and Peace* - where he explores our reductive mindset towards events in history as logical step-by-step manoeuvers by 'great [people]'.

-In our case, it's far too easy to place the blame of the state of what is to people in power.
-The truth is, it is us who are swept up in the current of the times and are creating the waves that are crashing down; our world leaders and their actions are just a symptom of the disease growing within us.
+What's happening in the world right now is not just caused by a handful of people (although this is not detracting from the immense power these leaders and organisations have which got us into this mess).
+It is also us, who are swept up in the current of the times and are creating the waves that are crashing down; our world leaders and their actions are just a symptom of the populism[^1] disease growing within society.

 There is no silver bullet for how we got here.
 The world is unfathomably complex, each seven billion of us housing our dreams and moving forward with our own purpose.
 To distil the current state of events in a paragraph is unreasonable.
 However, I can offer a piece of the puzzle.
-This piece, is by no means small though - it can arguably be responsible for the looming threat to democracy, rise in unhappiness, and collapse of our shared[^1] inter-subjective[^2] reality.
+This piece is by no means small though - it can arguably be responsible for the looming threat to democracy, rise in unhappiness, and collapse of our shared[^2] inter-subjective[^3] reality.

-This is social media.
+**This is social media.**

 We have to begin at the advent of the new millenia - the 2000's, just after the dot-com crash that sent a wave of doubt over internet companies.
 Many companies during this time became bankrupt, but the ones that survived formed the backbone of the internet with increased market share and power.
 Most notable of these was Google.
 There came a crucial decision for this company which set a precedent for innumerable companies to follow.
 How should they make money?
 The answer could've come in 2 major ways; a paid subscription/per-use model or advertisements.
 We all know which one Google chose to [follow](https://en.wikipedia.org/wiki/Google_Ads).